sojs-coder/forge/docs/custom-classes.md

         this.name = "MyCustomClass";
         // Initialize your properties here
     }
+    static singular = true; // There should only every exist one of this node per parent static properties = {
+        // ...list of properties accessible in the web editor..
+    }

     // Called once when the part is added to a parent onMount(parent: Part) {